Photo courtesy of PBS

 STDs are on the rise nationally and in Tennessee, according to the 2018 Central for Disease Control’s Annual STD Surveillance Report, published earlier last week.

 According to the report, which tallies the STD reports from 2014 to present, the rate of reported STDs has risen steadily each year.
 Reported cases of congenital syphilis have risen the most, with a frightening 185 percent national increase since 2014.
 Primary and secondary syphilis was second, with a 71 percent increase, followed by Gonorrhea at 63 percent and Chlamydia at 19 percent.
+Practicing safe sex is very important for everyone, that is why testing clinics are needed for people to check on their health.
+Patients can get free STD testing in Austin, Tennessee, Florida, etc. there are many ways people can take control of their sexual health.

 Below are breakdowns of each reported STD by national and state rates.